magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_no-abiding.md

 split-second for good to flash into the mind, and you’re there already.

 And don’t think that you have to ordain for a long time to be able to meditate.
-The right practice lies in the instant we make In a flash an evil thought arises and before you know it you’ve committed some heavy kamma.
+The right practice lies in the instant we make kamma.
+In a flash an evil thought arises and before you know it you’ve committed some heavy kamma.
 In the same way, all the disciples of the Buddha practised for a long time, but the time they attained enlightenment was merely one thought moment.

 So don’t be heedless, even in minor things.
 Try hard, try to get close to the monks, contemplate things and then you’ll know about monks.
 Well,